 The term pot life is sometimes used as a term for the maximum time span of processing epoxy resin.
 The exact length of the pot life depends on the following parameters:

-- Which resin (from which manufacturer) was used
+- Which resin (from which manufacturer) and type was used

 - Of the resin quantity processed in one operation

-- From the temperature of the mixed epoxy resin
+- The temperature of the mixed epoxy resin

 - Do not shake the containers of the components even before mixing